-Put this toy store on your Charleston attractions’ list.
-Kapla Blocks are thin French wooden blocks that you can stack to create virtually anything – very old-school.
-Tom’s Toys has a large central play area where you can play to your heart’s content…for free!
+Sadly Tom’s Toys has gone out of business.
+We loved the large central play area where you could play to your heart’s content…for free!
 We went there three times for at least an hour each and the kids had a great time building.
-We ended up buying a 1000-block set (free shipping!), but you’re under absolutely no obligation to buy anything.
-Our kids can’t wait for our set to arrive.
+We ended up buying a 1000-block Kapla Block set and we still play with it years later.

 2) Dining in Charleston with Kids

 I have a foodie wife and we have foodie kids.
 Our meals were extraordinary.
 We had one bad lunch in Hilton Head, but otherwise, we had seven great dinners and five great lunches.
 It appears that it’s hard to go wrong dining in South Carolina.
 The restaurants that we would highly, highly recommend are Monza in Charleston, Amen Street in Charleston, High Cotton in Charleston, Jim n’ Nick’s BBQ in Charleston, Burwell’s in Charleston, the Lucky Rooster in Hilton Head, It’s Greek to Me in Hilton Head and Collins Quarter in Savannah.
 To say it was crazy good food is an understatement, and I love that our kids loved the food as well (no kid menus for them)!